bxparks/rpn83p/docs/DEVELOPER.md

 needed for printing numbers are 4 pixels wide, which gives us 24 characters.
 Taking account of overhead, each floating component can consume up 10 characters when a complex number is printed on a single line.

+### Complex Number Rendering

+The Large Font is a monospaced font where each character fits inside an 6x8 (hxw) grid.
+The Small Font is a proportional font where most digits and letters fit into a 4x7 grid, but some characters (e.g. '.' and ' ') take up less width.

+Since a complex number is rendered using the Small Font, the app must take special precautions to prevent artifacts from the previously rendered number in the Large Font from showing through the Small Font.
+The easiest way to do that is to erase the line before printing the complex number in Small Font.
+Unfortunately, if the erase algorithm is applied naively, it causes unnecessary flickering of the display when numbers are updated.
+A significant amount of complexity was added to the rendering code (`display.asm`) to keep the flickering to a minimum.
+For example, when a Large Font is rendered over a Small Font, or when a Small Font line is written over a previous Small Font line, no erasure is required.
+The bookkeeping algorithm was made more complex due to the rendering of the `argBuf` (the input buffer used for command arguments in `STO`, `FIX`, etc) which uses the Large Font, over the same line as the `X` register.

+Developers who dig into the rendering code may wonder why all that complexity exists.
+Ironically, it's all there so that the vast majority end-users will never notice anything.